dboddie-canonical-work/disgorged-docs/the-kernel-module-load-interface.rst

 ..
 28298.md

-.. \_the-kernel-module-load-interface:
+.. _the-kernel-module-load-interface:

 The kernel-module-load interface
 ================================

 ``kernel-module-load`` provides the ability to load, or deny loading, specific kernel modules.
 This interface gives privileged access to the device.

-See also the `kernel-module-control interface <the-kernel-module-control-interface.md>`__ for inserting, removing and querying kernel modules.
+See also the :ref:`kernel-module-control interface <the-kernel-module-control-interface>` for inserting, removing and querying kernel modules.

    ⓘ This is a snap interface.
-See `Interface management <interface-management.md>`__ and `Supported interfaces <supported-interfaces.md>`__ for further details on how interfaces are used.
+See :ref:`Interface management <interface-management>` and :ref:`Supported interfaces <supported-interfaces>` for further details on how interfaces are used.

 --------------